raystack/optimus/README.md

 ## Getting Started

-Optimus has two components, Optimus service that is the core orchestrator installed on server side, and a CLI binary(`opctl`) used to interact with this service.
+Optimus has two components, Optimus service that is the core orchestrator installed on server side, and a CLI binary used to interact with this service.

 ### Compiling from source